 At the bus stop Denny is cast as a sympathetic underdog — he’s the eldest by far (and therefore alone), and also humiliated somewhat, as his father won’t let him get a car until he’s seventeen.
 Nor will he get a licence.
 Humiliation is one of those top-tier emotions readers can easily identify with: when a reader feels humiliated for something out of their control we are on their side.
 The younger kid knows Denny is old enough to have a licence.
 As well as reinforcing his humiliation, we as readers now know Denny’s exact age without having to be told directly.
 Is this story going to espouse the dominant ideology of underdog stories?

 We also see from the bus stop scene that Denny is passive.
-He lets a younger girl step in to break up a fight (a kiddie fight which nevertheless foreshadows a high-stakes battle to come).
+He lets a younger girl step in to break up a fight (a kiddie fight which nevertheless foreshadows a high-stakes big struggle to come).
 “See?”
 Denny tells her when she confronts him, in unsympathetic, bossy-boots fashion.
 “It’s like a war.
-You win one battle and the war still goes on.”
+You win one big struggle and the war still goes on.”
 This sounds like it might be a theme in a nutshell.
 We are also reminded that Denny has been running from something his whole life and has basically given up the fight.
 I predict a Call To Adventure which he won’t be able to turn down, because the safety of his family will be at stake.
 Later in the story he will double down on this and fight to ‘the death’ (spiritual death, coming out a different person).

 The girl — a bluestocking, Hermione Granger type — sits next to Denny on the bus.
 I’m disappointed in this dynamic, or rather, sick of seeing it.
 Why do men write attractive fictional who seem sexually interested in boys who have just proven themselves to be hopeless?

 The narrator briefly alludes to a character called Chloe.
 Who is Chloe?
 A girlfriend he had at a former place, before the family were forced to move?